-This page contains links to some of the things we use for our Shih Tzu puppy Ralphie.
+This page contains links to some of the products that we use for our Shih Tzu Ralphie.
 He was born on June 11, 2019 and we brought him home on August 25, 2019.

 |3 months||5.24 pounds|